Document Gallery - Part 3

 What This Proves:

 CRITICAL DOCUMENT: Mary Ann's baptism record explicitly lists her parents as "Henry Hamell" and "Mary McMahon," providing contemporary documentation of Owen's parents' names.
-This proves: (1) Henry and Mary were Owen's parents (confirmed through Mary Ann as Owen's sibling), (2) The family was living in Montreal by 1853, (3) Mary Ann was born March 17, 1853, (4) Henry was still alive in 1853 (he would die in 1854).
-Mary Ann's descendants would provide crucial DNA matches validating the family relationships.
+Mary Ann was Owen's younger sister.
+Her descendants would later provide crucial DNA matches (CR & DK at 19 cM) validating the family relationships.

 Mary Ann Hammell - Marriage Record (1879)